-Option Co-ordinator: Dr. E. Ewart (SAME) Schedule: lectures and tutorials in HT and TT Not available: 2019-20 and TBC 2020-21
+Option Co-ordinator: Dr. E. Ewart (SAME) Schedule: lectures and tutorials in HT and TT

 The course introduces students to one of the most exciting and recently studied ethnographic regions of the world, lowland South America.
 Defined broadly, this cultural area comprises the lowland tropical and subtropical regions east of the Andes, the coastal and foothill regions on either side of the Andes, and other lowland geographic regions, including urban and peri-urban frontier regions.